 Nitrogen plays a vital role in the survival of all living organisms.
 It is one of the primary nutrients and component of biomolecules such as chlorophyll, DNA, and proteins.
 Nitrogen is the most abundant element present in the atmosphere.
 Even though it is widely available, it acts as a scarce resource.
 Only when used in ammonia, it can be used by primary producers such as plants.

 Nitrogen gas (N2) exists in both organic and inorganic forms.
 Therefore it undergoes various types of transformation in order to maintain a balance in the ecosystem.
 The important transformations that nitrogen supports are nitrogen fixation, assimilation, ammonification, nitrification, and denitrification process.
-The conversion of this gas into its oxidation states plays an important role in maintaining the ecological balance.
+The conversion of nitrogen gas into its oxidation states plays an important role in maintaining the ecological balance.

 Here are the different types of processes combined with the nitrogen cycle.